distributedstatemachine/subnet-manager/README.md

 forge test
 ```

+The tests include:
+- Unit tests for the SubtensorStorage library with mocked precompile responses
+- Unit tests for the SubtensorReader contract with mocked precompile responses
+- Integration tests that can be run against a live node

 ## Security Considerations

 - The MultiSigWalletWithVeto is the root of trust on the EVM side.
 Its security is paramount.
 - The StakeDistributor is trusted to perform calculations correctly but cannot move funds; it only proposes plans or updates its state based on MultiSig actions.
 - The Keeper is trusted to trigger the process and submit valid proposals.
 A malicious keeper could spam proposals, but cannot execute them or steal funds.
 - Correctness of lastKnownStakeBalanceRao in StakeDistributor is vital and relies on the MultiSig owners diligently calling reportManualStakeChange after any non-APY stake movements they perform.
+- The SubtensorReader and SubtensorStorage components are read-only and cannot modify state, making them inherently safer.

 ## License